 Continuing on with the unsung series.
 Today, I’m focusing on this British romantic drama, starring Trevor Howard, Claude Rains and Ann Todd.
 I find it so hard to choose just one film as my all time favourite, but if I had to choose just one, I really do think this film might well be it.

 This film written by Eric Ambler and directed by David Lean is based upon Wells’s novel(I’ve never read the novel, but from the write up I’ve found online, I think I’d be better off sticking with the screen adaptation as the original story doesn’t actually sound like my cup of tea.
 I may check it out at some point if I ever come across it.)

 Mary Justin(Ann Todd)is married to Howard Justin(Claude Rains), a much older man who is very wealthy.
 At a New Years Eve party Mary runs into her former lover Steven Stratton(Trevor Howard)and discovers that she still has feelings for him.
 The pair strike up a friendship but neither can deny their romantic attraction.

-Not only is Mary torn between two different men, but she must choose between two different types of love, the physical and the emotional.
-Steven is passionate, tender and expressive; whereas Howard is more reserved, gentle, and set in his ways.
-Both men love her very much, but with which man (type of love) does she find herself happiest?
+Not only is Mary torn between two different men, but she must also choose between two different types of love, the physical and the emotional.
+Steven is passionate, tender and expressive; whereas Howard is more reserved, gentle, and very set in his ways.
+Both men love her very much, but with which man (and type of love) does she find herself happiest?